 Gen Ed Competencies: Global Knowledge, Historical Knowledge, Scientific Reasoning This course provides a basic introduction to the field of biotechnology.
 Students will gain a broad understanding of the goals, products, practices, regulations, ethics, and career paths in the biotechnology industry.
 Students will acquire the fundamental knowledge of the biotechnology industry through the introduction of molecular biology, contemporary techniques, and applications.
-In addition, students will learn about current topics from lectures, as well as guest speakers from industry partners.
+In addition, students will learn about current topics from lectures, as well as quest speakers from industry partners.
 This course is intended for students in the biotechnology program, as well as students exploring career options in the field of science.
 Prerequisites: Eligible for ENG101.

 BIO110, Principles of the Human Body (3 cr.)

-Gen Ed Competency: Scientific Knowledge & the structure and function of the human organism and the issues facing humans in today's world.
+This is an introductory course dealing with the structure and function of the human organism and the issues facing humans in today's world.
 It is intended for students with a limited science background.
 Prerequisites: Eligible for ENG101 and eligible for MAT095 or higher.